-We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.
+We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

-This expectation opens up the possibility of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.
+This expectation creates the risk of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.

 Sound Judgement

-God expects us to blend logic and faith when we face important decisions.
+God expects us to blend logic and faith when making important decisions.
 He wants us to:

 - Tell him about our situation.